How to Plan a Backpacking Trip in 12 Simple Steps

 #10: Get a Map & Check Water Availability

-ALWAYS bring a map.
+Don’t want to get lost?
+ALWAYS bring a map and check out these navigation tips while you’re at it.
 Even if you think the trail is going to be straight-forward and well-marked.
 I am a huge fan of the National Geographic Maps which exist for most National Parks and other popular hiking areas.
 If you can’t find a map to purchase online, stop by the nearest rangers station on the way to the trail and see if they have a map.

 A map will also give you an idea of how far water sources are spread out.
 Be aware that water sources on the map might dry out during summer months.
 If there is any question about water availability and how much you should carry, call the rangers station and ask.